Information for New Stores

 What training will be provided to me?

-When you initially apply for your business to become a WIC vendor, you will be invited to a group training session.
+When you initially apply for your business to become a WIC vendor, trained on WIC program vendor requirements.
 During this training session a WIC staff person will explain the WIC Program and how vendors process WIC vouchers.
 You will also have the opportunity to ask questions.
 This training must be attended by a “controlling person” of your store; someone who will take responsibility for training the store cashiers.
 More than one person from a business may attend this training session.

 The WIC Program also provides regular newsletters and other forms of written training to its vendors throughout the year.
 Federal regulations governing the WIC Program also require that all stores receive interactive (face-to-face) training at least once every three years.
 We usually accomplish this interactive training through group training sessions held throughout the state.